jasonyunicorn/kavalabs-takehome/README.md

 ./prioritize
 ```

-**NOTE: The output file (priortize-transactions.txt) must be deleted first before you can successfully run the application.
+**NOTE: The output file (priortized-transactions.txt) must be deleted first before you can successfully run the application.
 Otherwise, the program will panic.**